SunflowerOptDevs/devops-webtest/README.md

 # Project:webtest
-webtest is a web war project to test.
+Project 'webtest' is a web project to for testing of jenkins.

 # Integration TestNG for Junit.
 Install TestNG plugin can 'Run as' TestNG.xml